Variable Search with Questionnaires¶

 If you come across a variable in the data set whose variable content is unclear, you should always check whether there is a suitable questionnaire for the data set.
 Under Original Core Data you can see whether the data sets correspond to a survey instrument.
 The related questionnaires can be found here:

-Example: During your research project you come across the variable bbh5508 with the German label “Auto: Gründe” (Car: Reasons) and the Englisch label “Reason for No Car in Household
+Example: Working on a research project, you come across the variable bbh5508 with the German label “Auto: Gründe” (Car: Reasons) and the English label “Reason for No Car in Household

 bbh5508: Wave „bb“ (Survey Year 2011); household questionnaire („h“), question number 55, item 8